bora-pajo/breast-cancer-prediction/README.md

 numpy, pandas, matplotlib.pyplot, sklearn.linear_model, sklearn.pipeline, sklearn.preprocessing, sklearn.neighbors, sklearn.naive_bayes, scipy

 # Uses
-This project will test various classifiers (logistic regression, SVM, decision trees, random forest, and others) to find the classifier that predicts the testing data with the best possible accuracy at the shortest time possible.
+This project tests various classifiers (logistic regression, SVM, decision trees, random forest, and others) to find the classifier that predicts the testing data with the best possible accuracy at the shortest time possible.

-First, it will examine the data looking for patterns of correlations among variables.
-Then it will run various classifiers and compare them.
+First, it examines the data looking for patterns of correlations among variables.
+Then it runs various classifiers and compare them.
 Once a number of 2-3 classifiers is identified as most accurate, the model is fine tuned again.
-Then, we try it again and see which model predicts data with the highest accuracy.
+Then, we can see which model predicts data with the highest accuracy.

+""work in progress""

 # License